This post was most recently updated on October 5th, 2021

-I have grown up without a pressure canner and not knowing what water-bathing is.
-But I know how to preserve fruit.
-This is a super easy technique for canning fruit that is great for beginners to learn.
+Are you wanting to learn how to preserve fruit in jars?
+This method is simple, and easy to do, even for beginners.
+Read on to learn how to can peaches and other stone fruit at home with minimal equipment.
+I have grown up without a and not knowing what water-bathing is.
+But I know .
+This is a super easy technique for that is great for beginners to learn.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

 Stone is one of my favourite things to eat canned .
 There is nothing quite like opening a bottle of sunshine in the middle of the cold winter!